Nate Lowe Preview, Player Props: Rangers vs. Blue Jays

 Nate Lowe At The Plate

-- Lowe has driven in a run in 52 games this season (36.9%), including 19 games with more than one RBI (13.5%).
-He has also driven home three or more of his team's runs in three contests.
+- Lowe has driven home a run in 52 games this year (36.6%), including more than one RBI in 13.4% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.